digitalocean/ark-plugin-digitalocean/README.md

     kubectl -n heptio-ark edit config default
     ```

-    Below is a sample `persistentVolumeProvider` YAML Config section.
+    Below is a sample `backupStorageProvider` YAML Config section.
 Be sure to change the bucket and region placeholder values accordingly.

     ```
     backupStorageProvider: